In this article

 Zoho Flow

 Pricing: Zoho Flow offers competitive pricing with higher task limits than Zapier at similar tiers.
-It’s also included in some Zoho One and Zoho CRM Plus bundles, making it cost-effective for existing Zoho customers.
+It is also included in some Zoho One and Zoho CRM Plus bundles, making it cost-effective for existing Zoho customers.

-It allows granular control of Zoho app actions, including detailed field mapping and record updates that aren't always possible with third-party tools.
+It allows granular control of Zoho app actions, including detailed field mapping and record updates that are not always possible with third-party tools.

 Support and documentation are aligned with other Zoho products: responsive email support, solid documentation, and regular product updates.
 However, community forums and third-party resources are more limited compared to Zapier.